RodionGork/tinyscheme/README.md

 - as a sandbox to learn the language (as it supports most features except those which will make implementation not "tiny")
 - as utility script-running tool, even to create `CGI-scripts` for web-server

-The original is principally developed as [sourceforge project "TinyScheme"](https://sourceforge.net/projects/tinyscheme/).
+The original is principally developed as [tinyscheme.sourceforge.net](http://tinyscheme.sourceforge.net/home.html).

 This offspring was cloned from rev125 there.
 Currently my wish is to bring it bit closer to `R7RS-small` standard (original is close to `R5RS` of 1998).